Reckitt Benckiser Group (LON:RB) PT Set at GBX 7,500 by JPMorgan Chase & Co.

-Reckitt Benckiser Group (LON:RB – Get Rating) has been given a GBX 7,500 ($92.01) price objective by research analysts at JPMorgan Chase & Co. in a research note issued to investors on Thursday, Borsen Zeitung reports.
+Reckitt Benckiser Group (LON:RB – Get Rating) received a GBX 7,500 ($91.11) target price from investment analysts at JPMorgan Chase & Co. in a research report issued on Wednesday, Borsen Zeitung reports.

-RB has been the topic of several other research reports.
-Jefferies Financial Group set a GBX 5,620 ($68.95) price target on shares of Reckitt Benckiser Group in a research report on Tuesday, November 1st.
-Royal Bank of Canada set a GBX 7,600 ($93.24) price target on shares of Reckitt Benckiser Group in a research report on Friday, October 7th.
-The Goldman Sachs Group set a GBX 6,800 ($83.43) target price on Reckitt Benckiser Group in a research report on Thursday, October 27th.
-Sanford C. Bernstein set a GBX 6,100 ($74.84) target price on Reckitt Benckiser Group in a research report on Monday, December 5th.
-Finally, UBS Group set a GBX 7,800 ($95.69) target price on Reckitt Benckiser Group in a research report on Wednesday, October 26th.
+RB has been the subject of several other research reports.
+Jefferies Financial Group set a GBX 5,620 ($68.27) price objective on shares of Reckitt Benckiser Group in a research report on Tuesday, November 1st.
+Barclays set a GBX 8,200 ($99.61) price objective on shares of Reckitt Benckiser Group in a research report on Thursday, October 27th.
+UBS Group set a GBX 7,800 ($94.75) price target on shares of Reckitt Benckiser Group in a report on Wednesday, October 26th.
+Deutsche Bank Aktiengesellschaft set a GBX 6,500 ($78.96) price target on shares of Reckitt Benckiser Group in a report on Friday, December 16th.
+Finally, Royal Bank of Canada set a GBX 7,600 ($92.32) price target on shares of Reckitt Benckiser Group in a report on Friday, October 7th.

 Reckitt Benckiser Group Stock Performance